-Jitter: no aggregation scheme can be applied since there is no mathematical model which can correlate the jitter data measured by each network in the end-to-end domain.
+Jitter: the aggregation scheme cannot be applied since a mathematical model that can correlate the jitter data measured by each network in the end-to-end domain does not exist.
 Notwithstanding this technical difficulty, it is suggested the jitter measured by the last domain is passed to the originating Service Provider.